pimutils/vdirsyncer/docs/config.rst

     #password_command =

-- ``status_path``: A directory where vdirsyncer will store metadata for the next sync.
+- ``status_path``: A directory where vdirsyncer will store some additional data for the next sync.

   The data is needed to determine whether a new item means it has been added on one side or deleted on the other.
 Relative paths will be interpreted as relative to the configuration file's directory.

+  See `A simple synchronization algorithm
+  <https://unterwaditzer.net/2016/sync-algorithm.html>`_ for what exactly is in
+  there.

 .. _pair_config: